AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-sends-overview.md

 ![](assets/two-1.png)

-**Type** indicates the kind of asset used.
+**[!UICONTROL Type]** indicates the kind of asset used.
-**Recipient** number is how many people were sent the email.
+**[!UICONTROL Recipient]** number is how many people were sent the email.
-**Delivery Metrics** gives you a quick view of how many emails were delivered, are pending, or have bounced.
+**[!UICONTROL Delivery Metrics]** gives you a quick view of how many emails were delivered, are pending, or have bounced.
-**Engagement Metrics** gives you a quick view of how many recipients have opened, clicked in, and unsubscribed from an email.
+**[!UICONTROL Engagement Metrics]** gives you a quick view of how many recipients have opened, clicked in, and unsubscribed from an email.
-**Score** is your email's [Engagement Score](/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).
+**[!UICONTROL Score]** is your email's [Engagement Score](/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).

 By default your emails are sorted by most recent, but you can sort them by any available metric.